 4.2.
 Validation procedure

 The validation shall be conducted on a chassis dynamometer under type approval conditions, as far as applicable.
 As reference, a traceably calibrated flow meter shall be used.
-The ambient temperature can be any within the range specified in point 5.2 of this Annex.
-The installation of the exhaust mass flow meter and the execution of the test shall fulfil the requirement of point 3.4.3 of Appendix 1 of this Annex.
+The ambient temperature can be any within the range specified in point 5.2 of this GTR.
+The installation of the exhaust mass flow meter and the execution of the test shall fulfil the requirement of point 3.4.3 of Appendix 1 of this GTR.

 The following calculation steps shall be taken to validate the linearity: